bikesky-social/bsky-community-bot/README.md

 ```
 ## Package Use

-You can install this package in your own project by using a package manger like npm:
+You can install this package in your own project by using a package manager like npm:

 ```bash
 npm install @bikesky/bsky-community-bot